Cataruna/Zoid_hex/README.md

-# Zoidberg4
+# Zoid_hex
-This is my hexapod robot!
+This is my hexapod robot, zoid 4.3!

-It walks, turns, stands, sits and is being awesome
+Working on a better, smoother gait